kaifishr/kaifishr.github.io/_posts/2020-12-12-adaptive-learning-rate-method.md

 ### Discussion

+The visualization of the gradient descent already indicates that the global minimum is reached faster for optimizers that use the adaptive learning rate presented above.

 Using an adaptive learning rate allows to ... less time necessary for hyperparameter search.
+In principle it is possible to start with a learning rate of zero.

 ### Outlook